Tanz0rz/haxe-fmod/MIGRATION.md

 `FmodEvents.SFXJump`), then delete `FmodConstants.hx`.
 Later 1.x
 exports named the songs class `FmodSong`, which maps the same way.

-If you want plain enums for switch statements or LDtk external enums, both 2.0 generators can emit `FmodEventEnum.hx`: a `FmodEventEnum` enum covering every event, with values named like the `FmodEvents` constants and `path()`/`guid()` mappers back to the strings.
-Use `Ctrl+Shift+B` in FMOD Studio or `haxelib run haxefmod generate --enums`.
+Both generators also emit `FmodEventEnum.hx`: a `FmodEventEnum` enum covering every event, with values named like the `FmodEvents` constants and `path()`/`guid()` mappers back to the strings.
+It suits switch statements and LDtk external enums.
+Ignore the file if you never need that.

 ## New in 2.0 (no 1.x equivalent)